Esc key: Uses

 In the vi family of text editors, escape is used to switch modes.
 This usage is a legacy of the key being conveniently placed in the top row on the ADM-3A terminal keyboard used to develop vi, in what on modern keyboards is now the tab position – yet on modern keyboards, Esc is now inconveniently located, most often in the function keys row.
 This is similar to how the extensive modifier keys in Emacs were easily used on the original keyboard (the space-cadet keyboard)—being placed together—but these keys have now been spread around the keyboard, and hence become more difficult to use.

 The TECO editor uses ESCape as a delimiter when used once, and as an execute key when used twice in a row.

 Escape sequences on KSR terminals

 Old keyboard Send/Receive (KSR) printers, and visual display units (VDUs), would normally be controlled by escape sequences sent by the computer to the peripheral device, but there were situations where these devices could be used "off-line" with the keyboard effectively connected to the output device, and so the need could arise to type escape sequences "by hand" to control the peripheral.
-Although such devices are long out of use, standard processing of ANSI Escape sequences very similar to the 1970s VT100, is implemented in both ANSI.SYS and other more modern pseudo-terminal interfaces used in Unix-like environments, one example being Linux consoles, meaning newer, higher-level abstractions haven't changed the fact that typing the escape key followed by something like the six characters [32;1m affects subsequently text in output, in this case turning it green.
+Although such devices are long out of use, standard processing of ANSI Escape sequences very similar to the 1970s VT100, is implemented in both ANSI.SYS and other more modern pseudo-terminal interfaces used in Unix-like environments, one example being Linux consoles, meaning newer, higher-level abstractions have not changed the fact that typing the escape key followed by something like the six characters [32;1m affects subsequent text in output, in this case turning it green.